-Such temporary arrangements should be in locations with easy access to the main routes into the town, have safe access and egress (including for emergency vehicles) and allow for easy pedestrian routes to the town centre, beach, and other facilities.
+Any temporary car parking should be in locations with easy access to the main routes into the town, have safe access and egress (including for emergency vehicles) and allow for easy pedestrian routes to the town centre, beach, and other facilities.
 The provision of electric charging points is supported.

-Any planning applications for additional car parking in the Wells Beach area will need to be supported by a project-level Habitats Regulations Assessment, demonstrating that the impacts of any potential increase in recreational footprint are adequately mitigated.
+Development proposals for additional car parking in the Wells Beach area will need to be supported by a project-level Habitats Regulations Assessment.

-Figure 31: Pitch and putt site (source: Parish Online, with own annotations).
+Figure 32: Pitch and putt site (source: Parish Online, with own annotations).